Ajay-Nallanagula/epampdp/CSS/SASS/SASS.md

 Partials: @import different css into one and have a network call only for one css
 Extend: @extend  will apply any css

+## Disadvantages
+Transpiled to css only , slight delay in build, can overcome with good bundlers like webpack Debugging could be challenging , can overcome with source maps